 Although impressive gains have been made in HIV health outcomes, some clients continue to have difficulty taking their daily medications and keeping clinic appointments.
-Living Bridge Center in Dalton, Georgia, is just one of the agencies funded by the Ryan White HIV/AIDS Program (RWHAP) (Parts B and C) that have adopted HIV care delivery best practices to address these and other patient challenges.
+The Living Bridge Center in Dalton, Georgia, is funded by the Ryan White HIV/AIDS Program (RWHAP) (Parts B and C).
+It has adopted HIV care delivery best practices to address these and other patient challenges.

 The clinic serves a mostly rural area with limited medical care and access to HIV specialists.
-One of their techniques is use of a client acuity tool by the center's case manager to prioritize case management resources, track progress patients have made, and monitor ongoing challenges.
+One of their techniques is use of a client acuity tool by the center's case manager.
+This helps prioritize case management resources, track the progress of patients, and monitor ongoing challenges.

-Jeff Vollman, the North Georgia District HIV Director with the Georgia Department of Health, became familiar with the client acuity tool in his former position at the Ryan White Part A TGA in Las Vegas, Nevada.
+Jeff Vollman, the North Georgia District HIV Director at the Georgia Department of Health, became familiar with the client acuity tool.
+This was during his former position at the Ryan White Part A TGA in Las Vegas, Nevada.
 The tool was initially vetted by the University of Nevada Las Vegas in collaboration with the Ryan White Part A TGA.
 Vollman brought the acuity tool to the Georgia clinic, and his team modified it to work in their setting.

-Living Bridge’s prevention program has a single staff member who is charged with finding undiagnosed persons in an atmosphere where many are reluctant to be seen at an HIV testing and care site.
+The Living Bridge’s prevention program has a single staff member who is charged with finding undiagnosed persons.
+This may occur in an atmosphere where many are reluctant to be seen at an HIV testing and care site.

 The outreach testing program has prioritized efforts to include the following:

-Twice-monthly community outreach at selected sites to reach high-risk populations, including a criminal justice diversionary program serving people with low-level first-time drug charges, and a drug court for individuals facing felony charges
+Twice-monthly community outreach at selected sites to reach high-risk populations.
+These sites included a criminal justice diversionary program serving people with low-level first-time drug charges, and a drug court for individuals facing felony charges.